19C French Empire/Rococo/Neo Classical Revival Style Vitrine

-STUNNING 19th Century French Empire, Neo-Classical/Rococo Revival style marquetry vitrine or display cabinet…..of LARGE proportions !!
+PRESENTING a STUNNING and MONUMENTAL Mid-19th Century French Empire/Neo-Classical/Rococo Revival Style marquetry vitrine or display cabinet.

-Made of a fabulous variety of veneers, including kingwood, satinwood, tulipwood, harewood and walnut with quality Classical ormolu mounts.
+The vitrine is a 3 sectioned, breakfront vitrine , made of a fabulous variety of veneers, including kingwood, satinwood, tulipwood, harewood and walnut with ‘quality’ Classical ormolu mounts.

 It has ebonized pillars in the Empire style, with walnut and exotic hardwood friezes in the Rococo style.